Cavmir Market Data · Washington · July 2026

 Reading Washington like a marketer

-Seattle operators face a permitted, professionalized market: the registry is public, the competition is countable, and guests increasingly book with hosts who look established.
-San Juan County is the opposite game — small supply, ferry-access demand, and presentation that has to sell a whole island trip.
+Seattle operators face a permitted, professionalized market: the registry is public, the competition is countable, and guests increasingly book with hosts who look established rather than improvised.
+In a city that size, discovery is a search-and-reviews problem — being findable for the neighborhood and the trip type, and looking like a safe, repeatable stay once you are found.

 Questions